-Six main multilateral funds focus on forestry and REDD+ related programmes: The UN-REDD Programme, the Forest Carbon Partnership Facility (both the Readiness and Carbon Funds), the Forest Investment Programme, the Amazon Fund, the Congo Basin Forest Fund and the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL).
+Six main multilateral funds focus on forestry and REDD+ related programs: The UN-REDD Programme, the Forest Carbon Partnership Facility (both the Readiness and Carbon Funds), the Forest Investment Program, the Amazon Fund, the Congo Basin Forest Fund and the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL).

 Multilateral funds have a number of important core attributes which encourage investments from donor countries.
 Multilateral development banks have robust governance and a 'known track record and safeguards, offer(ing)...taxpayers a lower risk way of investing overseas.
 The investments are attractive in terms of administration costs on account of economies of scale and the efficient use of common mechanisms and safeguards' (UK Department of Energy and Climate Change, 2014).
-The pooling of resources from a number of different donor countries also allows implementation of programmes in a wide range of countries and contexts.
-In particular, shared programmes are seen to encourage harmonisation of donor and recipient approaches to reducing emissions from deforestation and degradation.
+The pooling of resources from a number of different donor countries also allows implementation of programs in a wide range of countries and contexts.
+In particular, shared programs are seen to encourage harmonization of donor and recipient approaches to reducing emissions from forest degradation.

 Figure 7 highlights how different donors have financed REDD+ multilateral funds as a percentage of the overall finance raised.
-Norway supports all of the main REDD+ multilateral funds and provides by far the most significant share of finance for the Amazon Fund and the UN-REDD Programme.
+Norway supports all of the main REDD+ multilateral funds and provides by far the most significant share of finance for the Amazon Fund and the UN-REDD Program.
 The UK provides over 40% of CBFF and BioCarbon ISFL finance as well as nearly 30% of FIP finance.

-Figure 7: Comparison of top ten donor pledges to the main REDD+ multilateral funds as a percentage of total finance between 2006 and 2014
+Figure 7: Comparison of top ten donor pledges to the main REDD+ multilateral funds

 Source: ODI HBF Climate Funds Update website.
-Accessed March 2014.
+February 2015.

-In total, the UN-REDD Programme has raised US\$249 million in funds from international donors and, like the FCPF Readiness Fund offers relatively small grants (in the region of US\$5 million) to REDD+ partner countries for capacity building and readiness activities.
+In total, the UN-REDD Programme has raised US\$235 million in funds from international donors and, like the FCPF Readiness Fund offers relatively small grants (in the region of US\$5 million) to REDD+ partner countries for capacity building and readiness activities.
 The FCPF Readiness Fund raised US\$358 million and has allocated initial US\$200,000 grants to support 20 countries to produce a REDD+ Preparation Proposal (R-PP) with a follow up US\$3.4 million allocated for implementation of the R-PP and development of a national REDD+ strategy.
 An additional US\$200,000 is available to to support countries develop national feedback and grievance redress mechanisms that are accessible, predictable, fair, transparent and compatible with national as well as international standards.
-In total, the FCPF Readiness Fund has allocated US\$86.4 million with US\$44.6 million disbursed as of March 2014.
+In total, the FCPF Readiness Fund has allocated US\$123.2 million with US\$64.7 million disbursed as of the end of 2014.

 The FIP has raised US\$603 million from international donors.
 Slow project approval and financial disbursements have impacted continued resource mobilisation.
 For example the UK suggested that the FIP 'is not ready and able to accept further funding' until allocations and disbursals of current finance pick up (UK Department of Energy and Climate Change, 2014).
-As of March 2014, the FIP has approved US\$160.3 million for REDD+ activities.
+At the end of 2014, the FIP has approved US\$190.3 million for REDD+ activities.